Suyyala/CarND-Advanced-Lane-Lines/writeup_template.md

 ####2.
 Next the image is processed to extract key features that can identify lanes clearly and removing unnecessary parts of the image using  color transforms, gradients  to create a thresholded binary image.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #260 through #270 in `advanced_lanefind.py`).

-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 ![alt text][image3]